 We’ll also cover a six-step guide to creating process maps and how ClickUp, a project management platform, can help you create one.

-Process map symbols’ primary goal is to make complex procedures easier to understand and analyze.
+The primary goal of process map symbols is to make complex procedures easier to understand and analyze.
 They are extensively used in business, engineering, and process management to indicate how information flows, is stored, and executed.

 Common Symbols Used in Process Mapping